Background pattern

 Do not take betahistina tablets if you are pregnant unless your doctor decides it is absolutely necessary.
 Ask your doctor for advice.

-Do not breastfeed while taking betahistina tablets unless your doctor tells you to.
-It is unknown if betahistina passes into breast milk.
+Do not breastfeed while taking betahistina tablets without consulting your doctor.
+It is not known whether betahistina passes into breast milk.

 Betahistina is unlikely to affect your ability to drive or use machines or tools.